How to Knit an Easy Cozy Chunky Knit Pillow | Beginner-Friendly Tutorial

 Also, keep in mind that if you choose to add the cable knit, that tends to pull a bit and make your knitting a bit tighter.
 So go ahead and add a few more stitches.

-Knitting the first side of the pillow
+2. Knit the front of the pillow

 For my chunky knit pillow cover, I cast on 54 stitches.
 Using the stockinette stitch, I knit one row and purl the other.
 It’s a very simple but beautiful pattern.

-I knitted until I had about 19″ in height.
 You can now either continue if you want to keep it all on stockinette stitch.
 If you would like to add the cable knit on the other side, read the next paragraph.
-Otherwise, you can skip to ‘Finishing your chunky knit pillow’.

-Figuring out the placement of the cables
+• Figure out the placement of the cables

 This does require some math.
 But do not worry about that.
 I have never been good at math, and if I can figure it out, you can, too!!